 - How is private information used, or not used, in relating historical events?
 Should it be used?

-- Compare the policies and the 'socialisic' path of the late Grenadian Prime Minister Maurice Bishop and the current President of Venezuela Hugo Chavez.
+- Compare the policies and their 'socialisic' path of the late Grenadian Prime Minister Maurice Bishop and the past President of Venezuela Hugo Chavez.

 - Follow on the insistance of some members of The New Jewel Movement that Grenada's struggle was like the revolutionary struggles in 1776 in the United Stats.
 Compare and evaluate.